 - Anton Chekhov

 Actors will focus on effective collaboration, efficient rehearsal practices, and bringing truth to each performance through analysis, by pursuing text driven, strong, specific actions and intentions, in an approach suitable for each actor.
-Workshop will cover at least one scene and/or monologue.
+Workshop will cover multiple scenes and/or monologue.

 SCRIPT & TEXT